Detecting Dark Compact Objects in Gaia DR4: A Data Analysis Pipeline for Transient Astrometric Lensing Searches: Conclusions

 \acknowledgments

-We thank Vasily Belokurov, Anthony Brown, Kyle Cranmer, Neal Dalal, Joshua Foster, David Hogg, Peter McGill, Siddharth Mishra-Sharma, and Neal Weiner for several insights and discussions, and Cyril Creque-Sarbinowski, David Dunsky, Cara Giovanetti, Siddharth Mishra-Sharma, and Andreas Tsantilas for helpful comments on the manuscript.
+We thank Vasily Belokurov, Anthony Brown, Kyle Cranmer, Neal Dalal, Joshua W. Foster, David Hogg, Jessica Lu, Peter McGill, Siddharth Mishra-Sharma, and Neal Weiner for several insights and discussions, and Cyril Creque-Sarbinowski, David Dunsky, Cara Giovanetti, Siddharth Mishra-Sharma, and Andreas Tsantilas for helpful comments on the manuscript.
+We also thank the referee, {\L}ukasz Wyrzykowski, for constructive feedback.
 This material is based upon work supported by the National Science Foundation under Grant No.~2210551.
 The authors are grateful for the hospitality of Perimeter Institute, where part of this work was performed.
 This work was supported in part through the NYU IT High Performance Computing resources, services, and staff expertise.
 The Center for Computational Astrophysics at the Flatiron Institute is supported by the Simons Foundation.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
-We have made use of the software packages \texttt{PyMultinest}~\cite{Feroz_2008,Feroz_2009,Feroz_2019,buchner}, \texttt{corner}~\cite{corner}, \texttt{Astropy}~\cite{astropy:2013,astropy:2018,astropy:2022}, \texttt{SciPy}~\cite{scipy}, \texttt{healpy}~\cite{healpy}, \texttt{HEALPix}\footnote{\url{http://healpix.sourceforge.net}}~\cite{HEALPix}, \texttt{NumPy}~\cite{numpy}.
+We have made use of the software packages \texttt{PyMultinest}~\cite{Feroz_2008,Feroz_2009,Feroz_2019,buchner}, \texttt{corner}~\cite{corner}, \texttt{Astropy}~\cite{astropy:2013,astropy:2018,astropy:2022}, \texttt{SciPy}~\cite{scipy}, \texttt{healpy}~\cite{healpy}, \texttt{HEALPix}\footnote{\url{http://healpix.sourceforge.net}}~\cite{HEALPix}, and \texttt{NumPy}~\cite{numpy}.